-- (i).Pharmaceutical Business Unit is vigorously promoting the launch of Oraphine® .Continuing to strengthen the promotion of key self-funded products such as PG2®, Cerebrolysin®, and Bio-Three®, the pharmaceutical Business unit will actively pursue procurement and utilization in medical centers and grassroots medical institutions to increase market share.
-Combining the promotion of key product groups with related health products within the group, the goal is to expand their use in the market and clinical settings, and to continue to create overall business growth. - (ii).Continue to execute the "National Health Insurance Drives Self-Pay, Maximizes Self-Pay Value" strategy to increase the market share and attract new patients to use PG2®.
+- (i).The Pharmaceutical Division continues to drive the adoption and procurement of Oraphine[®] in medical centers and primary healthcare institutions.
+At the same time, it is actively expanding the market for its key self-pay products, including PG2, Cerebrolysin[®], and Bio-Three[®] tablets, with a strong focus on increasing their usage and market penetration within medical centers and primary healthcare facilities.
+By integrating these products with other health supplements from the group, the division aims to expand both market reach and clinical applications, further boosting sales and driving overall business growth. - (ii).Continue to execute the "National Health Insurance Drives Self-Pay, Maximizes Self-Pay Value" strategy to increase the market share and attract new patients to use PG2.
 We are fully committed to promoting academic seminars and clinical experience sharing meetings that combine professional depth and breadth.
-Through the National Health Insurance's "Real-World Evidence (RWE)" system research and in conjunction with the government's promotion of "palliative care for early-stage cancer," we will promote clinical fatigue assessment and treatment, and continue to hold clinical RWE discussion meetings and education and training on the "Clinical Treatment Guidelines for Cancer-Related Fatigue," increasing clinical healthcare professionals' use of PG2® in clinical practice to help reduce cancer-related fatigue and achieve the treatment goal of successfully completing the treatment course.
-Continuously expanding product visibility and enhancing growth momentum in sales. - (iii).
-Collaborating with patient advocacy groups to enhance patients' and their families' understanding and awareness of the treatment for cancer-related fatigue, promoting health education animations, physician education videos, and health education manuals and posters to encourage patients and their families to actively discuss the treatment of cancer-related fatigue with healthcare professionals, and to increase the demand and importance of treatment for cancer-related fatigue.
-Continued utilization of PG2® and AmazPower® has contributed to our ongoing growth success. - (iv).
-AmazPower® continues to collaborate with hospitals and pharmacies to ensure that our products are stocked on shelves simultaneously.
-By integrating with PG2®, we aim to strengthen the recommendation of our products by healthcare professionals and implement strategies to attract new patients. - (v).
-Collaborating with clinical experts in neurology, rehabilitation, and other fields in Taiwan, we will publish retrospective studies on Cerebrolysin®-related research in medical journals to enhance its clinical value and product positioning.
-We will connect the care network between medical centers and primary care institutions, providing stroke and head injury
+Through the National Health Insurance's "Real-World Evidence (RWE)" system research and in conjunction with the government's promotion of "palliative care for early-stage cancer," we will promote clinical fatigue assessment and treatment, and continue to hold clinical RWE discussion meetings and education and training on the "Clinical Treatment Guidelines for Cancer-Related Fatigue," increasing clinical healthcare professionals' use of PG2 in clinical practice to help reduce cancer-related fatigue and achieve the treatment goal of successfully completing the treatment course.
+Continuously expanding product visibility and enhancing growth momentum in sales. - (iii).Promoting awareness and understanding of Cancer-Related Fatigue (CRF) treatment through public education initiatives, including patient education materials, physician educational videos, and informational posters.
+Patients and their families are encouraged to actively discuss CRF treatment with healthcare professionals, highlighting the importance and necessity of addressing this condition.
+These efforts aim to continuously increase the use of PG2 and AmazPower[®], driving growth and achieving outstanding results. - (iv).AmazPower[®] continues to collaborate with hospitals and pharmacies to ensure that our products are stocked on shelves simultaneously.
+By integrating with PG2[®], we aim to strengthen the recommendation of our products by healthcare professionals and implement strategies to attract new patients. - (v).Cerebrolysin[®] has published a retrospective real-world study in collaboration with domestic clinical experts in a medical journal.
+By integrating international clinical treatment guidelines and academic research, its clinical value and product positioning are further enhanced.
+By establishing a healthcare service network connecting medical centers and primary healthcare institutions, stroke and traumatic brain injury patients can receive continuous treatment from the acute phase through post-discharge care, ensuring comprehensive and integrated care.
+This approach emphasizes the clinical benefits of early and prolonged use, expanding both the duration of Cerebrolysin[®] use in clinical settings and the range of patient profiles suitable for treatment.